 To profit, we must be aware of the waves in the ocean – and hopefully ride them.
 Even if we can fundamentally solve problems the same way, it behooves us to poke under the hood of new labels, job titles, and industries to see if there are new ways of solving problems.

 Don’t be loyal to your title.
 Be loyal to your ability to solve problems.

-Right now product design is really hot, thanks to the massive influence of startup culture.
+As it stands, UX (and design at large) is a quickly changing field.
+There are tons of methodologies from product design is really hot, thanks to the massive influence of startup culture.
 Service design and its practitioners are also gaining lots of traction.
 And despite that, graphic design and visual design will remain vital practices.

 The common thread between all these labels?
 Design.
 And what is design?

 Good design is problem solving. – Jeffrey Veen